 The world of sales and marketing has evolved rapidly over the years.
-Consumers now have more buying power, more access to information and more control over the entire buying cycle.
+Consumers now have more buying power, more access to information, and more control over the entire buying cycle.

 That means salespeople need to adapt as well.
 Pushing a quick sale on a disinterested consumer is no longer going to work.
 Instead, you need to learn the ins and outs of the inbound sales methodology.

-Inbound sales is a sales methodology that prioritizes the needs, challenges, goals and interests of individual buyers.
+Inbound sales is a sales methodology that prioritizes the needs, challenges, goals, and interests of individual buyers.
 Instead of focusing on closing the sale as soon as possible, inbound salespeople work to meet consumers where they are and then guide — not push — them through the decision-making process.

-What is the Difference Between Inbound and Outbound Sales?
+What's the Difference Between Inbound and Outbound Sales?

 Outbound sales is the traditional sales approach involving cold calls, trade shows, purchased contact lists and other activities some would deem spam-worthy in today’s day and age.
 In other words, outbound sales is the act of “pushing” your message out to a large number of people who may or may not be interested in your product.